 Now that’s good news.

-A good way to summarize this good news is to biblically unpack the words God, Man, Christ,
+To better understand this good news, it helps to biblically unpack the words God, Man, Christ, and Response.

-*(Material has been adapted from The Gospel and Personal Evangelism by Mark Dever, p.
-43)
+Material has been adapted from The Gospel and Personal Evangelism by Mark Dever, pg.43